alevchuk/pstm/lnd-e2e-testing/README.md

 This is a step-by-step technical guide on how to setup [LND](https://github.com/lightningnetwork/lnd) with Autopilot in Bitcoin Testnet.
 Security and Backup sections are a consideration for the future - they can be skipped because Testnet does not involve real funds.

+Once you have LND running, read manitanance procedures in [OTHER.md](https://github.com/alevchuk/pstm/blob/master/lnd-e2e-testing/OTHER.md)

 Table of contents
 =================